-Projects requesting Applicant plus PDRA time (plus any technical support and/or student) are allowed a maximum of 4 pages to describe the scientific case, including work plan / timeline, justification of resources, and references.

-Larger technical projects that request Applicant time plus >0.5 FTE of technical support, but no PDRA, are also allowed a maximum of 4 pages to describe the scientific case, including work plan / timeline, justification of resources, and references.

-Projects requesting Applicant time only, Applicant time plus Student, or Applicant time plus a small amount of technical support (≤0.5 FTE) are allowed a maximum of 2 pages to describe the scientific case, including work plan / timeline, justification of resources and references.
+- Projects requesting Applicant plus PDRA time (plus any technical support and/or student) are allowed a maximum of 4 pages to describe the scientific case, including work plan / timeline, justification of resources, and references. - Larger technical projects that request Applicant time plus >0.5 FTE of technical support, but no PDRA, are also allowed a maximum of 4 pages to describe the scientific case, including work plan / timeline, justification of resources, and references. - Projects requesting Applicant time only, Applicant time plus Student, or Applicant time plus a small amount of technical support (≤0.5 FTE) are allowed a maximum of 2 pages to describe the scientific case, including work plan / timeline, justification of resources and references. - An additional page is permitted to cover ALL funding requests for project specific linked outreach activities.
+Such requests must identify the specific project and describe outreach that is directly related, including the workplan/timelines, justification of resources and references.
+Applicants should avoid requesting funds for the group's outreach activities in general, as STFC offer alternative schemes for such funding.
+Requests to fund generic outreach will be rejected.

-In addition, Applicants holding fellowships and who are making a contribution to the project but not requesting salaries must be included and justified in the page limit.
+Applicants holding fellowships and who are making a contribution to the project but not requesting funding must be included and justified within the page limit